ramblin-dev/django-andablog/docs/install-usage.rst

 The `comments count snippet <https://github.com/WimpyAnalytics/django-andablog/blob/master/djangoandablog/templates/djangoandablog/comments_count_snippet.html>`_ is used to provide the necessary comment count.
 The `comments snippet <https://github.com/WimpyAnalytics/django-andablog/blob/master/djangoandablog/templates/djangoandablog/comments_snippet.html>`_ is for listing the comments below the entry.

-The demo app has an `example implementation <https://github.com/WimpyAnalytics/django-andablog/tree/master/demo/templates/djangoandablog>`_.
+The demo app has an `example of overriding the snippets <https://github.com/WimpyAnalytics/django-andablog/tree/master/demo/templates/djangoandablog>`_.

 Adding blog entries to the sitemap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Andablog provides a djangoandablog.sitemaps.EntrySitemap class that can be used within `The Sitemap Framework <https://docs.djangoproject.com/en/dev/ref/contrib/sitemaps/>`_.

-The demo app has an `example implementation <https://github.com/WimpyAnalytics/django-andablog/blob/master/demo/demo/urls.py>`_.
+The demo app has an `example using the EntrySitemap <https://github.com/WimpyAnalytics/django-andablog/blob/master/demo/demo/urls.py>`_.

 Providing an entries feed
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Andablog provides a djangoandablog.feeds.LatestEntriesFeed base class that can be sub-classed to provide a blog entries feed class to `The Syndication Feed Framework <https://docs.djangoproject.com/en/dev/ref/contrib/syndication/>`_.

-The demo app has an `example implementation <https://github.com/WimpyAnalytics/django-andablog/blob/master/demo/blog/feeds.py>`_.
+The demo app has an `example feed subclass <https://github.com/WimpyAnalytics/django-andablog/blob/master/demo/blog/feeds.py>`_.

 Customizing the author display
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^